w5xd/WWVBclock/ReadMe.md

 The projection system from the LED2 position puts the image on the ceiling an additional character height away from the clock face than LED1.
 <li>Two HCMS2905 devices may be placed, one at LED1 and the other at LED2.
 To repeat, there is no support
-in the sketch that puts anything on LED2.
+in the sketch that has an LED2.
 That is left as an exercise for the builder.
 </ol>

 The ES100 module has a triplet of solder bumps that optionally provide the required i2c pull ups.
 They come from the factory not bridged.